Freeaqingme/Riversist/README.md

 Riversist is an application that monitors network traffic using libpcap for malicious traffic based on various blacklists.
+Once a malicious IP has been detected a to-be-specified executable is called, so you can e.g. insert a firewall rule to block traffic from this IP.

+For more config options, please see riversist.conf.dist

 Support has been implemented for:
 - [Project Honey Pot](http://www.projecthoneypot.org)